 Old Man’s Journey ($5)

 Like To the Moon, Old Man’s Journey is a game that sets out to tell a very specific story about life and the choices we make (or don’t).
 You follow the titular Old Man as he travels across the country, aiding him along the way by altering the hills and landscapes in front of him and interacting with the objects and people he meets.
 Gorgeous locations, brought to life with hand-drawn art and animations, will ensure your attention never diverts from the story being told.
-It’s short, simple, and may be a welcome change of pace from other games that have debuted this year.
+It’s short, simple, and may be a welcome change of pace from other popular games.

 With Fallout Shelter, you’re in control of protecting others from the dangers of the “Wasteland” following a nuclear explosion.
 It’s up to you to control and build the perfect vault to keep your Dwellers happy and the community running smoothly.